BalmungSan/EmergentWords/README.md

 Project: WordsFinder; Java application to analyze texts for the most repetitive words
-Version: 0.1.0 (20/06/2015) "SNAPSHOT"
+Version: 0.1.1 (22/06/2015) "SNAPSHOT"
 Author: Luis Miguel Mejía Suárez "BalmungSan" (https://github.com/BalmungSan)

 Description:
-   WordsFinder is a simple program with a intuitive graphical interface which allow the user to analyze a text file Supports plain text, doc or docx files and pdf files
+   WordsFinder is a simple program with a intuitive graphical interface which allow the user to analyze a text file Supports plain text, doc or docx files and pdf files.

    The program have the following usage:
     *The user can find the most repetitive words in the file, excluding some words the user don't want